arifin1987/qtec-project/README.md

 ** there are three stages of the assigned task
 ** task title can be change based on priority
 *** there is a my task section where task can be added and can see task details
+*** redux tool-kit used here for different state management activities